War in Abkhazia (1992–1993): Russia's role in the conflict

 Although Russia officially claimed neutrality during the war in Abkhazia, Russian military officials and politicians were involved in the conflict in several ways.
 Russia's policy during the war in Abkhazia has been described as inconsistent and "full of ambiguities", shaped by various domestic political actors which argued for different interests.
+Moscow's policy toward the conflict was shaped by the dynamics of Russian domestic politics.
+Russian involvement in the conflict initially began with local Russian military units transferring military supplies to the separatist side, but gradually evolved into more coordinated and direct involvement aligned with Russia’s broader security and diplomatic objectives.

-In reaction to the outbreak of conflict, Russian President Boris Yeltsin presented his role as a mediator.
+In reaction to the outbreak of conflict, Russian president Boris Yeltsin presented his role as a mediator.
 In September, 1992, Yeltsin called both sides of the conflict to take part in the negotiations in Moscow.
-On 3 September, 1992, Russian president Boris Yeltsin and Head of State Council of the Republic of Georgia Eduard Shevardnadze signed an agreement, formally known as Summary Document of the Moscow Meeting.
+On 3 September 1992, Russian president Boris Yeltsin and Head of State Council of the Republic of Georgia Eduard Shevardnadze signed an agreement, formally known as Summary Document of the Moscow Meeting.
+(Note: Abkhaz representatives were invited to the meeting and participated in the discussions, but due to Abkhazia not being recognized by either Georgia or Russia, the agreement was signed between Georgia and Russia as between two sovereign states.)
 This agreement temporarily ended military hostilities in Abkhazia.
-By this ceasefire, Abkhazia was recognized within the internationally established borders of Georgia.
+Through this ceasefire, Abkhazia was recognized within the internationally established borders of Georgia.

-However, Russian parliament and Russian military took a strong pro-Abkhazian position.
+However, the Russian parliament and Russian military took a strong pro-Abkhazian position.
 Their pressure eventually led to shift in Russia's foreign policy.
 In parliament, neo-communist/nationalist faction constituted a majority and formed main opposition to Yeltsin's policy.
 The main motivation was to pressure Georgia to enter CIS and ensure Russia's military presence in the South Caucasus.
 They also accused Shevardnadze of being responsible for the collapse of the Soviet Union.
 Russian military had a dominant weight in the formulation of a policy in the Abkhaz Conflict, and it led to Russian Defence Ministry adopting staunch pro-Abkhazian stance.

-Pavel Grachev, Russian Defence Minister, argued that the loss of Abkhazia would mean the loss of the Black Sea for Russia.
-The Ministry of Defence took more heavy-handed policy towards Georgia compared to President and the Foreign Ministry.
+Pavel Grachev, Russian defence minister, argued that the loss of Abkhazia would mean the loss of the Black Sea for Russia.
+The Ministry of Defence took more heavy-handed approach towards Georgia compared to President and the Foreign Ministry.